 Rock Climbing in Argentina

 There are several good areas reported near Mendoza including Arenales near Tunuyan and some smaller climbs out at Potrerillos.
+I haven't yet climbed at any of these.

 There are several very good areas near Bariloche in northern Patagonia.
 Described and pictured below are three of these, Valle Encantado, Catedral and Piedra Parada.

 The picture above is a general view of Valle Encantado, a really beautiful spot by the highway about one hour from Bariloche towards Neuquen.
-Lots of easily accessible climbs on the west bank of the river, many of them really near the road, and lots of less accessible climbing on the other side of the river (take a boat).
+Lots of easily accessible climbs on the west bank of the river, many of them really near the road, and lots of less accessible climbing on the other side of the river (take a boat!).
 Best time of year is probably late spring - October to December, but it really doesn't get too hot here in summer either and there is plenty of shade.

 Located near the city of Bariloche, a well developed area.
 Rolando Garibotti has produced a great local guidebook, giving details of hundreds of sport routes on the walls and ascent routes for the many pinnacles.
 Best time of year is mid-summer, January and February.